 Reference staff members are unavailable to perform detailed research but can reproduce items or folders of material referenced in the above guides as long as the request adequately directs staff members to the appropriate box or volumes.

-Researchers who have questions about the feasibility of a search request should contact the Archives at email@example.com.
+Researchers who have questions about the feasibility of a search request or locating finding aids for a specific collection should contact the Archives at firstname.lastname@example.org.